Build More Meaningful Relationships

 - A missed birthday you didn’t send a message for (even if you normally don’t).

-For those of you familiar with our work you may have heard the term Positive Alacrity, or the art of delivering micro experiences that have a profoundly uplifting impact.
+For those of you familiar with our work, you may have heard the term Positive Alacrity (the art of delivering micro experiences that have a profoundly uplifting impact).

 The rule here is when you think something positive that you genuinely believe, voice it.